Herbert Bowman

 Herbert L. Bowman (21 April 1897 – April 1980) was an American tennis player in the early 20th century.
 In grand slam tournaments his best result came at the 1922 U.S. National Championships where he reached the fourth round before losing to Vinnie Richards.
-He played in over 100 tournaments, and 222 matches in singles between 1915 to 1946, and won 36 career titles.
+He played in over 100 tournaments, and 225 matches in singles between 1915 and 1946, and won 40 career titles.

 Career

 Bowman was born in New York, New York, Bowman took his bachelor's degree at Cornell University in 1919.
-While at Cornell, he joined the Phi Kappa Psi Fraternity in 1915, and through that affiliation, was a member of the Irving Literary Society.
+While at Cornell, he joined the Phi Kappa Psi fraternity in 1915, and through that affiliation, was a member of the Irving Literary Society.

-Bowman played his first tournament at the 1915 U.S. National Championships.
+Bowman played in his first U.S. National Championships in 1915.
 In 1921 he won his first title at the Quaker Ridge Invitation held at New Rochelle, New York City.
-He continued to play at the U.S. National Championships (todays U.S. Open) multiple times, with his best result coming at the 1922 U.S. National Championships, where he reached the fourth round, but was beaten by Vinnie Richards.
+He continued to play at the U.S. National Championships (today's U.S. Open) multiple times, with his best result coming at the 1922 U.S. National Championships, where he reached the fourth round, but was beaten by Vinnie Richards.

 Bowman was ranked as high as No. 13 in the United States.
 In 1929, he won the singles and doubles titles at the Tri-State Tennis Championships today known as the Cincinnati Masters.
-He was 32 years old when he won the singles title, making him to this day the fourth oldest player to win the title in Cincinnati, behind Bill Tilden (who was 33 when he won in 1926), Andre Agassi (34 when he won his third Cincinnati title in 2004) and Ken Rosewall (35 when he won in 1970).
+He was 32 years old when he won the singles title, making him to this day the fifth oldest player to win the title in Cincinnati, behind Edward Moylan, Bill Tilden (who was 33 when he won in 1926), Andre Agassi (34 when he won his third Cincinnati title in 2004) and Ken Rosewall (35 when he won in 1970).
 In 1943 he won his final title at the Seventh Regiment Tennis Club tournament.
 In 1946 Bowman played his final tournament at the U.S. International Indoor Championships.